-8.4.2 Plan Implementation Progress
+8.5.2 Plan Implementation Progress

-This section will describe the current status of project and management action implementation, and report on whether any adaptive management action triggers had been activated since the previous five-year report.
-An updated project implementation schedules will be included, along with any new projects that were developed to support the goals of the GSP and a description of any projects that are no longer included in the GSP.
-The benefits of projects that have been implemented will be included, and updates on projects and management actions that are underway at the time of the five-year report will be reported.
+This section will describe an updated status of project and management action implementation, and report on whether any adaptive management action triggers had been activated since the previous periodic evaluation.
+An updated project implementation schedule will be included, along with any new projects that were developed to support the goals of the GSP and a description of any projects that are no longer included in the GSP.
+The benefits of projects that have been implemented will be included, and updates on projects and management actions that are underway at the time of the periodic evaluation will be reported.

-8.4.3 Reconsideration of GSP Elements
+8.5.3 Reconsideration of GSP Elements

-Part of the five-year report will include a reconsideration of GSP elements.
+Part of the periodic evaluation will include a reconsideration of GSP elements.
 As additional monitoring data are collected during GSP implementation, land uses and community characteristics change over time, and GSP projects and management actions are implemented, it may become necessary to revise the GSP.

-This section of the five-year report will reconsider the Basin setting, management areas, undesirable results, minimum thresholds, and measurable objectives.
-If appropriate, the five-year report will recommend revisions to the GSP.
+This section of the periodic evaluation will reconsider the Basin setting, management areas, undesirable results, minimum thresholds, and measurable objectives.
+If appropriate, the periodic evaluation will recommend revisions to the GSP.
 Revisions would be informed by the outcomes of the monitoring network, and changes in the Basin, including changes to groundwater uses or supplies and outcomes of project implementation.

-8.4.4 Monitoring Network Description
+8.5.4 Monitoring Network Description

-A description of the monitoring network will be provided in the five-year report.
+A description of the monitoring network will be provided in the periodic evaluation.
 Data gaps, or areas of the Basin that are not monitored in a manner commensurate with the requirements of Sections 352.4 and 354.34(c) of the SGMA regulations will be identified.
 An assessment of the monitoring network's function will also be provided, along with an analysis of data collected to date.
-If data gaps are identified, the GSP will be revised to include a program for addressing these data gaps, along with an implemented schedule for addressing gaps and how the CBGSA will incorporate updated data into the GSP.
+If data gaps are identified, the periodic evaluation may include information or steps for addressing these data gaps, along with an implemented schedule for addressing gaps and how the CBGSA will incorporate updated data into the GSP.

-8.4.5 New Information
+8.5.5 New Information

-New information that becomes available after the last five-year evaluation or GSP amendment would be described and evaluated.
-If the new information would warrant a change to the GSP, this would also be included, as described in Section 8.4.3.
+New information that becomes available after the last GSP adoption, GSP amendment, or periodic evaluation would be described and evaluated.
+If the new information would warrant a change to the GSP, this would also be included, as described in Section 8.5.3.

-8.4.6 Regulations or Ordinances
+8.5.6 Regulations or Ordinances

-The five-year report will include a summary of the regulations or ordinances related to the GSP that have been implemented by DWR since the previous report, and address how these may require updates to the GSP.
+The Periodic Evaluation will include a summary of the regulations or ordinances related to the GSP that have been implemented by DWR since the previous report, and address how these may require updates to the GSP.

-8.4.7 Legal or Enforcement Actions
+8.5.7 Legal or Enforcement Actions

-Enforcement or legal actions taken by the CBGSA or its member agencies in relation to the GSP will be summarized in this section along with how such actions support sustainability in the Basin.
+The Periodic Evaluation will include enforcement or legal actions taken by the CBGSA or its member agencies in relation to the GSP will be summarized in this section along with how such actions support sustainability in the Basin.

-8.4.8 Plan Amendments
+8.5.8 Plan Amendments

-A description of amendments to the GSP will be provided in the five-year report, including adopted amendments, recommended amendments for future updates, and amendments that are underway during development of the five-year report.
+A description of amendments to the GSP will be provided in the Periodic Evaluation, including adopted amendments, recommended amendments for future updates, and amendments that are underway.

-8.4.9 Coordination
+8.5.9 Coordination